SebUsai10/Capstone/README.md

 Run from top to bottom

 (You will be taking advantage of the pre saved ML file and the presaved and edited MomentumLONG(SHORT)1 files)

+Repeat the above steps with "Capstone Mean Reversion" IPYNB

+You will not need to use the Capstone Machine Learning IPYNB as the necessary output data files are already provided.